sailinz/HaikuFan-in-NUS-Net-Zero-Building/README.md

 # Effective Smart Fan Deployment in NUS SDE Net-Zero Building
 This repository features an react-native application to encourage energy saving behaviour in a newly built net-zero building installed with clusters of smart ceiling fans (Haiku).
 During the time this project was developed, there were only four fans available in a single test room.
-We created an mobile app to test out different energy saving strategies for the users.
+We created a mobile app to test out different energy saving strategies for the users.

 This project uses the following framework/tool:
 - Node-RED